krisskash/SDIP_Battlesnake/README.md

 ---

 ## GenAI Usage

-We used AI assistance (ChatGPT) to:
+We leveraged AI assistance (ChatGPT and GitHub Copilot) throughout the project to:
-- Generate JSDoc comments
+- Generate and refine JSDoc comments for improved code documentation
-- Explain algorithmic steps
+- Suggest and automate unit and integration test cases
+- Refactor and optimize code for readability and performance
+- Brainstorm and validate snake logic and strategy ideas
+- Troubleshoot bugs and resolve errors during development
+- Draft and polish markdown documentation (including this README)
+- Research best practices for Node.js, Express, and Battlesnake-specific patterns

+All AI-generated content was reviewed and integrated by the development team to ensure quality and correctness.

 All code was manually reviewed and integrated by the development team.